yellowbean/absbox-doc/docs/source/installation.rst

 .. warning::
    Version matters !! as `absbox` is calling RESTful service from `Hastructure`.
-   The message format for both shall be compatible to each other. i.e `absbox 0.8.5` is compatible with `Hastructure 0.8.5`.
+   The message format for both shall be compatible to each other. i.e `absbox 0.8.5` is compatible with `Hastructure 0.8.6`.
-   A general rule is that the "MINOR" part shall be same.
+   A general rule is that the "MINOR" part shall be same. ( here the ``8`` )

 Github